More Minutes relating to our Equality testimony

 - July 1994: The Atlanta Meeting of the Religious Society

-of Friends (Quakers) joins other members of the religious community in
+of Friends (Quakers) joins other members of the religious

 As Friends, we affirm the inherent dignity, equality, and worth of every individual.
 We affirm our support of the rights of all persons regardless of sexual orientation.
 We call upon the Cobb County Commission to recognize these principles and to rectify the injustice inherent in their resolution.